The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 -

-Set retain: If the retained flag is set to true, the broker stores the last retained message and the corresponding QoS for that topic.
-Retained messages guarantee that newly connected clients receive messages instantly, eliminating the need for extended waiting periods.
+Set retain: If the retained flag is set to true, the broker stores the last retained message and its corresponding QoS for the topic.
+Retained messages ensure that newly connected clients receive the message immediately, without the need for extended waiting periods.

 -